 Another term that often gets thrown around with lead and opportunity, “prospect” can actually mean different things in different contexts.
 Understandably, this can create some confusion.

-Some people think of a prospect as a target that’s even less qualified than a lead, while others think a prospect falls somewhere in between a lead and a fully qualified opportunity.
+Some people think of a prospect as a target that’s even less qualified than a lead, while others think a prospect falls somewhere in between a lead and a fully qualified sales opportunity.
 To make things more complicated, plenty of sales reps use prospect and lead interchangeably.

 So, what’s the definition of a prospect?